A Six Day All Division Full On Competition

 The Targa Legend Continues…

 Exciting news for adventure seekers!
-The 2024 event of Targa Newfoundland is set to start on Thursday September 12th, 2024 with leg locations to be listed below.
-Awards presentation will take place on Friday evening, September 20th, 2024.
+The 2024 event of Targa Newfoundland is set to start on Thursday, September 12th, 2024 with leg locations shown below.
+The awards presentation will take place on the evening of Friday, September 20th, 2024.

 – John Hume Jr., Team Hume